netxms/netxms-doc/admin/log-monitoring.rst

 agent start records that were added while the agent was stopped will be parsed.

-Log parser also provides some additional statistic information through :term:`metric`\ s.
+Log parser also provides some additional statistic information through :term:`Metric`\ s.
 More information can be found in :ref:`log-monitoring-parameters` chapter.